Economic Impact Report: Easy to Slight, Displaced Personss Show Their Economic Might

 Even at age 89, Albert Ratner remains one of Cleveland’s most active and recognizable civic leaders.

-Mr. Ratner was a primary architect of Global Cleveland, which seeks to revitalize the city and boost the regional economy by welcoming immigrants and international students.
+Mr. Ratner was a primary architect of Global Cleveland, which seeks to revitalize the city and boost the regional economy by welcoming International Newcomers and international students.

 An urban design expert, Mr. Ratner helped to create landmark developments across the country.
 Forest City is best known locally for the restoration of the Terminal Tower and the creation of Tower City, which opened in 1990.
 Still, he takes more pride in the people he helped and the causes he furthered.